dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 	at com.java.test.App.main(App.java:13)
 ```

-If you have checked exception you can’t catch them until they are clearly thrown from the method itself
+If you have checked exception you can’t catch them until they are clearly thrown from the method itself:
+* can be fixed by throwing exception from the method itself
+* It just declares that this method may throw checked exception `private static void print() throws MyException{}` - so you don't need to actually throw `MyException` inside this function
+* only true to checked exception - because we are forced to catch them, for unchecked (runtime) you can catch them
 ```java
 public class App {
     public static void main(String[] args) {